mnmnotmail/website/volunteered.md

 Three months later, I had a working server in Go, a protocol outline, a short essay titled "Why TMTP?" and a modest to-do list.
-I called it "mnm" (mnm is not mail, a self-referential acronym).
+I named it "mnm" (mnm is not mail, a self-referential acronym).
 I considered announcing the project then, but decided that it would be more credible and appealing given a client application with features missing in today's email.
 So I composed a client to-do list, which quickly ballooned past modesty.